Scale the wall

 From China Digital Space

-Many Chinese use software such as VPNs to mask their IP addresses and access blocked sites.
-Authorities regularly work to block the use of such software, however, making it harder for even tech-savvy netizens to scale the wall.
+The Internet as it exists within the Great Firewall is known as the Great Chinese LAN or the Chinternet.
+In effort to escape from these limitations into the expanses of the worldwide web, many Chinese use software such as VPNs to mask their IP addresses.
+However, authorities are constantly working to block the use of such software, making it increasingly difficult even for tech-savvy netizens to scale the wall.
 Freegate, the name of a popular censorship circumvention tool, has been blocked as a search term.

 19 August 2014, by Sophie Beach

 23 July 2014, by josh rudolph